johnodon/Ubuntu-ES-DE/README.md

   - Disables sudo password prompts
   - Installs the minimal OS dependecies needed to install OpenBox and run ES-DE
   - Downloads the ES-DE Appimage and makes it executable
-  - Enables autologin and boots directly into OpenBox / ES-DE
+  - Boots directly into OpenBox / ES-DE

 # Installing the Base OS